 Combat Medic: Bound to happen in the MMORPG setting.
 On the Empire's side, Ystos fits the bill best, both because he's actually the best of the game and the two other Empire healers introduced are part of the Noob guild.
 Only one healer has been introduced in the two other factions.

-Comically Missing the Point: During Omega Zell's brief time in charge of the guild in Season 4, the girls started suspecting that he wanted to kick everyone else out (though it turned out he couldn't).
+During Omega Zell's brief time in charge of the guild in Season 4, Gaea and Ivy started suspecting that he wanted to kick everyone else out (though it turned out he couldn't).
 Sparadrap was sure his position was safe because Omega Zell had given him an important job : finding talented a male healer and recruiting him.

 A Season 1 episode has Sparadrap and Fantöm both get caught in a immobliziation spell that Dark Avenger had meant only for Sparadrap.
 While Sparadrap tries to find a counterspell, Fantöm is angry and decides to outright kill Dark Avenger with a very powerful attack.
 Sparadrap mistakes a randomly selected spell of his to be the cause.

 At some point in Season 2, a high-level dragon was killed mid-flight while Sparadrap was close, leading Omega Zell to assume the hacked staff was acting up before Fantöm (again) turned out to be the dragonslayer.